 I come from a small town in Washington State that has experienced a very sad and dramatic de-population due to meth.
 I could call my hometown dead, and a quick drive through downtown would make that point, but it’s not really.
 It may be populated seemingly exclusively by meth (and now heroin) addicts, but those people are alive and they’re my people.
 They’re addicts who need help.
 They are my family and old friends and the family and friends of all the people I know there.

-I left there more than 25 years ago, when the meth epidemic was just starting to take hold.
+I left there 30 years ago, when the meth epidemic was just starting to take hold.
 Since then, I’ve faced my own addiction battles.
 In my mid-20’s as a nomadic hard partying Gen-Xer I developed a solid case of functional alcoholism.
-I drank more than any person should ever drink while still making it to work most days I thought that drunk me was the real me, that my identity was contingent upon being drunk.
+I drank more than any person should ever drink while still making it to work most days.
+I thought that drunk me was the real me, that my identity was contingent upon being drunk.
 One especially hungover Saturday morning I had the epiphany that all the pain I was experiencing was simply the cost of drinking.
 I deserved it.
 This was the price I had to pay for drinking the way I did.
 And I wondered if what I got from drinking was worth the cost.

 I voluntarily went into treatment on Christmas Eve in 2000 because my plan was to drink myself into complete oblivion for my 2-week Christmas vacation.
 Just sit in front of the TV chain smoking and drinking cheap vodka out of the bottle.
 I realized this was my plan and decided in a rare moment of clarity that rehab would probably be a better idea than drinking myself to death.
 It was a good decision.

 I was sober for almost 7 years.
 I was fully in the program, had a great sponsor, started meetings for women new to recovery, followed the steps to a tee.
 I went back to school and finally got my degree, with honors.
 I wrote essays that won awards and got published.
 I started making art that I enjoyed making and people enjoyed seeing.
 I knew that I didn’t need alcohol to be the best me.
-I became that productive, smart, creative me that I always wanted to be but didn’t know how.
+I became that productive, creative me that I always wanted to be but didn’t know how.
 I was so far removed from who I thought I was when I was drinking and my identity was no longer contingent on being a drinker.
 I had found a way and I was happy.